CS 201 - Discrete Math for Computer Scientists

 Assignment 1

-3. Prove that the square root of 3 is irrational using Aristotle’s techniques.
+3. Prove that the square root of 3 is irrational using Aristotle/Hipassus’ techniques.
 Make sure to prove the appropriate lemma.

-8. Euclid proved that there are an infinite number of primes, by assuming that n is the highest prime, and exhibiting a number that he proved must either be prime itself, or else have a prime factor greater than n.
+7. Euclid proved that there is an infinite number of primes by showing that if n is the highest prime, there is a number larger than n (one plus the product of all the primes through n) that is either prime itself or has a prime factor greater than n.
 Find the smallest n for which Euclid’s proof does not provide an actual prime number.
 (You can write a program to find it if you like).

-10. Guess a formula for the sum below, and prove you are right by induction.
+1. Guess a formula (or just look around the internet) for the sum below, and prove you are right by induction.

 back